jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 ## What is TLS - learning by reading

 TLS (Transport Layer Security), formerly known as SSL, is a protocol to encrypt, authenticate and check the integrity of data that is transferred over network.
 You can think of it as secure TCP.
 The nowadays omnipresent HTTPS is an extension of HTTP that uses TLS underneath.
-As you can see in yellow in the picture below, a TLS connection is initiated via TLS handshake.
+As you can see in the picture below in yellow, a TLS connection is initiated via TLS handshake.
 (The blue stuff is the standard three-way TCP handshake).

 ![TLS handshake](https://raw.githubusercontent.com/jreisinger/docs/master/blog/gosec/tls-handshake.png)